-When a sufficient case has been built for the suspect’s indictment and arrest, investigators often coordinate with the business where the cryptocurrencies are held to either transfer them into a government-controlled wallet or maintain an indefinite freeze.
+When a sufficient case has been built for the suspect’s indictment and arrest, investigators often coordinate with the business where the digital assets are held to either transfer them into a government-controlled wallet or maintain an indefinite freeze.
 In some cases, however, the assets remain in the suspect’s personal wallet; they may agree to turn over the funds in exchange for reduced prison time.

 Seized cryptocurrencies are typically held in this way until a court verdict is reached.
 If the defendant is acquitted, the assets are returned; if convicted, the asset forfeiture is part of the defendant’s sentencing.
 In the event of a successful conviction, a separate, ancillary proceeding is initiated to determine all third-party ownership interests in the assets the government seeks to forfeit.